bjucps/open-contest/README-devsetup.md

 # Development Setup

-The following instructions have been tested in an Ubuntu 18.04 environment.
+The following instructions have been tested in an Ubuntu 22.04 environment.

-1. Install Docker:
+1. Install Docker and create a user account:
    ```
-   sudo apt install docker.io
+   apt install -y docker.io
+   useradd -m -s /bin/bash ubuntu
    ```

 1. Execute the following to add the current user to the docker group so that docker commands can be executed without using sudo:
    ```
-   sudo usermod -a -G docker $USER
+   sudo usermod -a -G docker ubuntu
    ```
    Logout, then login to make the change take effect.